tbondwilkinson/dom-parts/README.md

 **Summary of Use Cases**

-**Template-based Client-side Rendering**: Locating nodes in cloned HTML
+**Template-based Client-side Rendering**: Locating and updating nodes in cloned `<template>` HTML

 - **Lit**: Visits placeholders in `<template>` cloned content.
 - **SolidJS**: Visits placeholders in `<template>` cloned content.
 - **Angular**: Interested in Lit + SolidJS approach
 - **Wiz (Google Internal)**: Interested in Lit + SolidJS approach

-**Updating DOM with new data**: With a list of nodes, walks just the tree of nodes that need to be updated and fills them with data

-- **Lit**: Visits cached parts of the DOM
-- **Wiz (Google Internal)**: Idom could walk just nodes that need to change, rather than the entire tree.
-- **Vue, Svelte, React, others**: Most frameworks preserve a node pointer and use that to update content.

-**Server-side Rendering**: Locating nodes in main document HTML
+**Server-side Rendering and Hydration**: Locating and updating nodes in main document HTML

-- **Hydration (Vue, Svelte)**: Needs to visit DOM nodes to add event listeners, then same use case as template-based client-side rendering.
+- **Vue, Svelte, others**: Needs to visit DOM nodes to add event listeners, then same use case as template-based client-side rendering.
 Some frameworks like Qwik only hydrate parts of the page that have interaction.
 - **Wiz (Google Internal)**: Locates jscontroller tagged nodes.
 Locates jsname tagged nodes for jscontrollers.

 **Deferred Server-side Rendering**: Declaratively marking locations to be used to later slot in content.